 Worried about the eating habits of your teenager?
-Help them reach independence in the kitchen with our simple but nutritious recipes...
+Help them be more independent and learn new skills in the kitchen with our simple but nutritious recipes

-Toddlers and teens can have a lot in common; both normally have a fierce desire for independence, a streak of rebellion and are prone to the occasional tantrum.
-The teenage years are notorious for coming with their parental power struggles, and food can be just one of the issues up for debate.
-The desire to feed our children well is a primal instinct and one we have for good reason; but trying to take too much control over your teens diet can end in disaster.
+Toddlers and teens can have a lot in common; both age groups often have a fierce desire for independence, a streak of rebellion and are prone to the occasional tantrum.
+The teenage years are notorious for parental power struggles, and food can be just one of the issues up for debate.
+The desire to feed our children well is a primal instinct and one we have for good reason; but trying to take too much control over your teens' diet can end in disaster.

 We’ve put together a selection of recipes that will help your child gain the basic skills they need to cook confidently on their own.
 Now all you'll have to argue about is the washing up...

 When encouraging your teen to cook, the best approach can be to help them organise the ingredients they need – and then take a step back.
 You can always be on hand if they need it, but helicopter parenting will almost certainly not be welcome in a hot kitchen.

 The humble stir-fry is a great starting point for the beginner cook, because it has few instructions, it’s speedy, simple and you can pack them full of fresh veg.
 From pineapple, beef & ginger to simple vegetable & prawn noodles, these recipes make the perfect springboard for cooking balanced meals, independently.